NikolasMsomething/Photo-Synthesis/README.md

 ## How to use

-You will be prompted with the question.
+You will be prompted with a question.

-Enter a valid string number input within the available album range (1-100).
+Enter a valid stringnumber input within the available album range (1-100).

 Example:
     Which picture album do you want to view?

     input: 2

     output:
         [242] vitae ut sequi explicabo perspiciatis repudiandae omnis et qui [243] sed nobis consequatur dolores